 If a creditor sues you

-A creditor has the option of suing you in the Civil Division of Provincial Court (formerly known as small claims court) or the Court of Queen’s Bench.
+A creditor has the option of suing you in the Civil Division of Provincial Court (formerly known as small claims court) or the Court of King’s Bench.

 If you are sued, you will be served with a civil claim.
 Don’t ignore the claim.